dnl-jst/spreadr/README.md

 - allow to define specific port for non-ssl and ssl target
 - define ssl-context per virtual host, allowing to forward ssl-requests (sni, server name indication)
 - define whether to allow invalid certificates on ssl target host (per virtual host)
-- http/2 support (via NPN, ALPN not supported yet, see https://github.com/joyent/node/issues/5945)
+- http/2 support (via NPN and ALPN)
 - support for multiple cpu-cores, will spawn as many workers as cpu-cores available

 ## how-to use